tomburgoyne/cross_browser_webdriverio/readme.md

 ### Internet Explorer 11 setup/support (32 bit)

+The test examples included in this project will not work with IE11 due to its lack of support for modern flavours of JavaScript.
+However, all the configuration is included should you want to write IE11 compatible tests (this took a fair amount of research so I felt it worth including).
+See below for further information on how this could be remedied.

 Note - the 32 bit version of this driver is preferred and used in this project (as recommended [here](https://www.selenium.dev/downloads/)).

-There are a number of things needing to be configured to run tests successfully in IE11.
+Should you wish to write IE11 supported tests, there are a number of things needing to be configured to run tests successfully in IE11.
 Firstly, in 'Internet Options' > 'Security' tab set all your levels for each zone to the same security level (e.g. 'Medium').
 You also need to **disable** 'Enhanced Mode' on **all zones** or have it set to the same level across **all zones**.
 The test runner will not run tests if it detects any zone is not disabled.

 There are a number of other suggested setting tweaks and registry edits for the host machine running the tests.
 See [here](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) for offical guidance.

-When creating tests, you also need to be mindful that IE11 does not support more modern flavours of JavaScript (e.g. template literals, arrow functions, asynchronous code etc.).
+As noted above, when creating tests you also need to be mindful that IE11 does not support more modern flavours of JavaScript (e.g. template literals, arrow functions, asynchronous code/promises etc.).
 Given your test code is being executed directly in the browser, always double check that your code will support **all** browsers under test by default.
 You can check whether something is supported by going to [here](https://caniuse.com/).
 Eventually I will look to use something like [Babel](https://babeljs.io/) to compile code down which would help mitigate this.
 Guidance for adding Babel to the project can be found [here](https://webdriver.io/docs/babel.html).

 ### Microsoft Edge (legacy) setup/support

 Due to changes made by Microsoft in 2018, there are a number of things needing doing to execute tests successfully using Edge (see [here](https://blogs.windows.com/msedgedev/2018/06/14/webdriver-w3c-recommendation-feature-on-demand/#0q5AAJXB76iei8zE.97)).
 For Windows 10, you will need to enable 'Developer' mode which by default will install/enable the optional feature 'WebDriver'.
-By doing this and providing the following to `javaArgs` in the wdio.conf.js file.
-By doing this and providing the following to `javaArgs` in the wdio.conf file (see `wdio.browsers.setup.js` which has this done by default/is a handy wrapper for wdio configuration).
+By doing this and providing the following to `javaArgs` in the wdio.conf file things should work (see `wdio.browsers.setup.js` which has this done by default/is a handy wrapper for wdio configuration).

 ```javascript
 javaArgs: [